 Virginia 2nd DUI Defense Attorney

 If you or a loved one has been charged with a second DUI in Virginia, these second charges may be pursued more fiercely by the prosecutor.
 Additionally, the consequences of a conviction will be much more severe, including financial penalties and limited driving privileges.
 A DUI does not have to mean the end of your ability to drive.
-If you or someone you know is facing DUI charges for the second time, contact Charlottesville DUI defense attorney Thomas M. Wilson today.
+If you or someone you know is facing DUI charges for the second time, Contact attorney me today for a free consultation.